konstantinoscs/Sertrav/README.md

 in each part of the bus (front, middle back etc) so everyone will be happy and no one will complain about a "bad" seat.

+Ignore the serres travel prev.

 Update: A c++ version with GUI will be out soon!
+Edit: c++ gui version is ready but unpublished due to Qt dependencies issues.